Images from Ukraine: The experience of attending a military funeral in Kyiv while children died in Uvalde

-The coffin lid removed from a minivan used as a hearse made the situation clear.
+The coffin lid removed from inside a minivan, used as a hearse, made the situation apparent.
 I had expected the day to be light and focused photographing architecture.
 Instead, I walked directly into full on grief and suffering.

 It quickly became clear that the other photojournalists had covered funerals before, many times.
 They stood boldly in places I would have avoided out of respect.
 They knew exactly where to stand at each point in the process.
 While I mirrored them to explore where the boundary limits were, I did hold back in preference to error on the side of caution.

 The scene around me was as beautiful as it was terrible.
 The misery and tears of the bereaved family was a stark contrast to the high gilded walls adorned with icons and artwork behind them.

 Dozens of international photojournalists swirled around like flies, not completely irritating or interfering but still a distraction to the mourners.
 They recorded every intimate moment of the funeral gathering.
 And it struck me how common such a situation had become.

 The family and friends, struggling with their grief, were captured in images for all the world to see.
 It was important to share, to show the loss and sacrifice Ukrainians make to protect their nation from Putin’s brutality.
 But it still felt surreal to be in the middle of that moment.
 To focus my camera on an open casket for the second time in two months.
 To think of my friend Joe, but be distant and emotionally disconnected from that memory and everything else around me.

 When the service ended after an hour and the body was loaded for burial, I felt drained.
 I found my crew waiting outside, wondering why I had been gone so long but understanding after I mentioned the funeral.